greg7mdp/parallel-hashmap/README.md

 ## Iterator invalidation for hash containers

-The rules are the same as for std::unordered_map, and are valid for all the phmap hash containers:
+The rules are the same as for `std::unordered_map`, and are valid for all the phmap hash containers:

 |    Operations	                            | Invalidated                |